deckhouse/deckhouse-cli/testing/e2e/mirror/README.md

 - Built `d8` binary (run `task build` from project root)
 - Valid credentials for the source registry
 - Network access to the source registry
-- Sufficient disk space for the bundle (can be several GB)
+- Sufficient disk space for the bundle (can be several GB, aroud 20)

 ## Running Tests